MohamadAlGhorani/functional-programming/README.md

 ## Credits

 Thanks to the museum of volkenkunde for sharing their data and hosting us at the museum.
-And thanks to my teachers and colleagues for their help and sharing their knowledge and thanx to Karthik Thota for his [tutorial](https://www.youtube.com/watch?v=kK5kKA-0PUQ) .
+And thanks to my teachers and colleagues for their help and sharing their knowledge and thanx to Karthik Thota for the [tutorial](https://www.youtube.com/watch?v=kK5kKA-0PUQ) .

 ## Authors